 Understand discipline, labor relations and liability in criminal justice organizations.

 Examine current uses of technology in criminal justice administration.

-- The University of Phoenix reserves the right to modify courses.
+The University of Phoenix reserves the right to modify courses.

 While widely available, not all programs are available in all locations or in both online and on-campus formats.
-Please check with a University Enrollment Advisor.
+Please check with a University Enrollment Representative.